 The average outstanding debt balance increased primarily due to debt proceeds used to fund growth in new Consumer Loan assignments and stock repurchases.
-The increase in our average cost of debt was primarily a result of a change in the mix of our outstanding debt.
+The increase in our average cost of debt was primarily the result of a change in the mix of our outstanding debt.

 Provision for Income Taxes.
-For the year ended December 31, 2017, the effective income tax rate decreased to 19.5% from 37.3% for the year ended December 31, 2016.
-The decrease was primarily due to the enactment of the 2017 Tax Act in December 2017, which resulted in a one-time reversal of \$99.8 million of provision for income taxes in 2017.
-While the 2017 Tax Act lowered our federal statutory income tax rate from 35% in 2017 and 2016 to 21% in 2018, we were required to revalue deferred taxes and uncertain tax positions as of December 31, 2017 at the lower federal statutory income tax rate.
-Based on currently enacted federal and state statutory income tax rates, we believe our long-term effective income tax rate will average approximately 23% in future years.
-For additional information, see Note 12 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.
+For the year ended December 31, 2019, the effective income tax rate decreased to 23.3% from 24.0% for the year ended December 31, 2018.
+The decrease was primarily due to an increase in tax benefits related to our stock-based compensation plan and a decrease in our state income tax rate, partially offset by the effect of the 2017 Tax Act.
+For additional information, see Note 11 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.